Tanya Huff bibliography: Blood series

 This series pairs a detective with a vampire.
 The first book introduces Victoria "Vicki" Nelson, a former police officer with failing eyesight due to Retinitis Pigmentosa and Henry Fitzroy, a vampire and writer of historical romances—which is natural for him as he was Henry FitzRoy, 1st Duke of Richmond and Somerset, illegitimate son of Henry VIII before he was seduced by a vampire.
 She is known to her police colleagues as "Victory Nelson" for her successful record of investigations; her mother calls her by her legal given name, "Victoria".
 Henry's protégé, Tony, is also introduced, as well as Vicki's hard-boiled former partner on the police force, Mike Celluci.
 Vicki's failing eyesight disqualified her from street work and she resigned rather than take a desk job, and, at the start of the first book, is working as a private detective.
 Together Vicki and Henry stand against a number of supernatural threats.
 The series is set in Canada, mainly in Toronto, Ontario, London, Ontario and Vancouver, British Columbia.
 It uses familiar landmarks, down to Tony's home on "Neal Avenue" being recognizably Nealon Avenue north of Danforth Avenue.

-The series was adapted for CBC Television under the title Blood Ties and also aired on the Lifetime channel in the US.
-In the TV show, Tony's character was omitted with the idea that in future another series might centre around him.
+The series was adapted for City under the title Blood Ties and also aired on the Lifetime channel in the US.
+In the TV show, Tony's character was omitted with the idea that in the future another series might centre around him.